 Rainwater flows over rooftops, lawns, parking lots and roadways as it travels to storm drains and ditches.
 This water accumulates pollutants along its journey—such as lawn chemicals, oil, litter and pet waste—which flow directly to our waterways.

 - Delay using washing machines and dishwashers during peak rain events—they can fill up the sanitary sewers and contribute to sewer overflows

 - Dispose of fats, oils, grease and food scraps in the trash to prevent clogs in your sewer line and backups into your home (see a list of companies that will haul away your FOG)

 - Put diapers, floss, feminine-hygiene products, paper towels, waste from garbage disposals in the trash, not down your drain

-- Never flush "flushable" wipes—wipes do not break down quickly, even if their labels read “flushable.”
-They can cause problems for plumbing systems and lead to sewer backups in your home and MSD facilities
+- Know the Three P’s of Potty Safety - Pee, Poo and Paper.
+Never flush “flushable” wipes and other household items – these items do not break down and can cause serious problems for plumbing systems.
+This can lead to sewer backups in your home and MSD facilities

 - Disconnect your sump pumps from the sewer system